Last updated: 05/01/2021

 Once you’ve moved out of halls and into your student house share, you may find your belongings are no longer covered by your student halls insurance.

-If you’re worried about being left out of pocket should something unexpected happen to your stuff while you’re away at uni, you may want to consider student insurance to protect your favourite belongings.
+If you’re worried about being left out of pocket should something unexpected happen to your stuff, you may want to consider student insurance to protect your favourite belongings.